-Are you a reader – love to read and get updated?
+Are you a reader – loves to read and get updated?
 Lucidor should be on your desktop as your primary ebook reader.
 This app is an open source ebook reader application that helps to manage ebook content.
-It supports EPUB file format which is easy to find and easy to download, means more freedom.
-This ebook reader supports internet accessing feature to swipe between app and content.
+It supports EPUB file format, which is easy to find and easy to download, which means more freedom.
+This ebook reader supports the internet accessing feature to swipe between app and content.

-It helps to manage content as a bookcase which is far better than other open source ebook reader apps.
-Since lucidor uses OPDS (Open Publication Distribution System) format which helps to access different content through different electronics publications and HTTP protocol, so it is more secure and reliable.
-To get access to recent update, it is always recommended to use OPDS catalogs, from there you can download content for free.
+It helps manage content as a bookcase, which is far better than other open source ebook reader apps.
+Since lucidor uses OPDS (Open Publication Distribution System) format, it helps access different content through different electronics publications and HTTP protocol, so it is more secure and reliable.
+To get access to a recent update, it is always recommended to use OPDS catalogs; you can download content for free from there.

 But I like Lucidor for its converting feature.
-For example, you found something interesting, but now you can’t read it now, here comes the lucidor again.
-You can select that web page and convert it to EPUB file so you can read it later, this feature is also available for web feed.
+For example, you found something interesting, but now you can’t read it, here comes the lucidor again.
+You can select that web page and convert it to an EPUB file so you can read it later; this feature is also available for web feed.

-Lucidor is free and cross-platform so you can use this lightweight version in any of your OS.
-Lucidor is customizable application including scrolling feature, lookup words, text justifications, highlighting text feature and more importantly search word in the file.
+Lucidor is free and cross-platform so that you can use this lightweight version in any of your OS.
+Lucidor is a customizable application including scrolling feature, lookup words, text justifications, highlighting text feature, and more importantly, search word in the file.

 - Free and open source software under the GNU license system.